 Table of Contents

-ToggleBuilding off of the previous DIY PS5 Availability Tracker article, there are two more things you’ll need.
-They are: an email account for the bot to use; and two more imports at the start of the code.
+ToggleThere are two things you’ll need: an email account for the bot to use, and two more imports at the start of the code.

 Email Address for the Bot